What's the difference between the Humane Society and other animal groups, like "the pound”?

 What does HSHA’s adoption fee include?

 HSHA’s adoption fee includes all the basic’s you’ll need to get off to a great start with your new pet.
 The fee covers spay/neuter surgery, microchip, first round of vaccinations, deworming, leukemia/FIV test (cats), and 30 days of pet health insurance.
+Please note that it is HSHA's policy that all animals must be spayed/neutered prior to leaving for their FURever home.

 What geographic area does the Humane Society serve?

-HSHA serves Dauphin, Cumberland, Perry, and Northern York Counties.
+HSHA serves Dauphin, Cumberland, and Perry Counties.

 Why does HSHA have so many pit bulls?